asd1xx/php-project-9/README.md

     ```
     or change file name .env.example to .env and set the values ​​of the DATABASE_URL variable

-5. Start a project:
+5. Execute all instructions from the file:

     ```bash
+    psql -a -d $DATABASE_URL -f database.sql
+    ```

+6. Start a project:

+    ```bash
     make start
     ```

-6. Open in browser:
+7. Open in browser:

     ```bash
     http://localhost:8000